 Even if your antivirus causes some system slowdown during scans, most antiviruses include an option to schedule scans for when you’re not using your computer.

 1. What is a password manager and how does it work?

 A password manager is a program that securely stores usernames, passwords, and other personal details using high-level encryption.
 To access stored passwords, users will need to enter their “master password”, which decrypts their data.

-Password managers also make browsing online quick and convenient by auto-filling login credentials, personal information, payment card details, auto-saving new login details, and generating new complex passwords for online accounts.
+Password managers also make browsing online quick and convenient by generating new complex passwords for online accounts, auto-saving new login details, and auto-filling login credentials, personal information, and payment card details.